ev3dev-lang-java/docking-station/README.md

 #### 2.2 Using a HS110 Smart Plug

-In the market exist Smart Plugs which are possible to operate using a REST API.
+In the market, exist Smart Plugs which are possible to operate using a REST API.
 One product used in this project is [TP HS 110](http://www.tp-link.com/us/products/details/cat-5516_HS110.html):

 ![](./docs/images/HS110.jpg)